crocofied/EzPasswordGenerator/README.md

 ```bash
 npm install -D tailwindcss postcss autoprefixer axios
 ```
+4. In client/src/App.jsx insert your IP or URL where your API runs
-4. Go to the server folder
+5. Go to the server folder
-5. Run:
+6. Run:
 ```bash
 pip install fastapi uvicorn
 ```